Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Common side effects

 These side effects happen in more than 1 in 100 people.
-If you experience these side effects, keep taking the medicine, but tell your doctor if they bother you or don't go away:
+Keep taking the medicine, but tell your doctor or pharmacist if these side effects bother you or don't go away:

 - being unable to sleep